pypa/virtualenv/docs/development.rst

   the SPDX rendering; the release workflow runs ``tox r -e spdx`` to write ``virtualenv.spdx.json`` from ``virtualenv.cdx.json`` and check it with ``pyspdxtools``.
 Both envs run on Python 3.14 because ``spdx-tools`` fails to import on 3.15.
+- ``tasks/zipapp_sbom.py`` describes a built ``virtualenv.pyz`` from the archive itself: virtualenv, the embedded wheels, and each bundled dependency with the Python versions that load it, down to a SHA-256 per file.
+It reuses the helpers in ``hatch_build.py``, writes ``virtualenv.pyz.cdx.json`` next to the zipapp and adds the same file to the archive root. ``tox r -e zipapp`` builds the zipapp, runs the script, and has ``tasks/validate_sbom.py`` check that the SBOM lists every file in the archive with its hash.

 Automated testing
 =================